 There’s no denying that it’s an expensive time of year – what with all the Christmas drinks and presents you’ve still got to buy.
 If you don’t want to break the bank but still want to feel like you’re treating yourself then here are some great value choices.

 Cinnamon Kitchen, Battersea

 What: For a warming festive feast like no other the Cinnamon Kitchen Battersea's Christmas Day menu is full of contemporary Indian dishes that are sure to get the tastebuds tingling.
-A selection of starters for sharing with the table are followed by a choice of mains including chargrilled duck breast with mappas sauce, duck liver and heart tak-a-tak, Malabar style cobia fish moilee curry with uttappam, and a kale & quinoa kofta with a tomato lemon sauce.
-Side dishes, also designed to share, comprise of 24-hour black simmered lentils, pilau rice, stir fried greens and garlic naans galore.
+Last year, the menu has included a selection of starters for sharing with the table are followed by a choice of mains including chargrilled duck breast with mappas sauce, duck liver and heart tak-a-tak, Malabar style cobia fish moilee curry with uttappam, and a kale & quinoa kofta with a tomato lemon sauce.
+Side dishes, also designed to share, comprised of 24-hour black simmered lentils, pilau rice, stir fried greens and garlic naans galore.

 Where: 4 Arches Lane, SW11 8AB